Target CEO's compensation soars to $77.5M

 Strategic work implemented before the pandemic laid the groundwork for success during the pandemic.
 Minneapolis-based Target's sales increased by $15 billion during the year.

-Target stayed ahead of ahead of competitors thanks to investments in fulfillment and e-commerce that helped the helped the company shift to different ways people were shopping faster than most.
+Target stayed ahead of ahead of competitors thanks to investments in fulfillment and e-commerce that helped the company shift to different ways people were shopping faster than most.

 Of that total $40.8 million came from restricted stock that vested during the year.
-The value of those awards were based on performance against retail peers and the stock's total return which was up 67% in the last year and 170% over the last three years.
+The value of those awards were based on performance against retail peers and the stock's total return, which rose 67% in the last year and 170% over the last three years.

 Cornell realized another $29.2 million from the exercise of a special grant of stock options in May 2017 that were meant to drive the executive team and Cornell through new strategic directions for the company.